yieldr/go-log/README.md

 # go-log

-A simple logging library for Go
+A simple logging library for Go, with powerful file handling and syslog support.

 ### Examples

 #### Default

-This example uses the default log to log to standard out:
+This example uses the default log to write messages to standard out:

 ```go
 package main